 Victor Ojakian, a retired project manager, works tirelessly on mental health and suicide prevention efforts.
-He is the NAMI Santa Clara County Board Co-President and participates in several local, regional, California, and national organizations, including the SCC Behavioral Health Board and Suicide Prevention Oversight Committee, and SAMHSA’s Suicide Prevention Resource Center Advisory Committee.
-Victor is a former City of Palo Alto City Council Member and Mayor.
-He became active in NAMI SCC shortly after his son took his own life in 2004.
-He is especially interested in promoting help-seeking behavior and reducing mental health stigma and discrimination.
+He is the NAMI-Santa Clara County Board Co-President and participates in several local, regional, California, and national organizations, including the Santa Clara County Behavioral Health Board and Suicide Prevention Oversight Committee, and SAMHSA’s Suicide Prevention Resource Center Advisory Committee.
+He became active in NAMI-Santa Clara County shortly after his son took his own life in 2004.

-Juan Perez holds a B.A. in Human Resource Administration from UNAM.
-He was a Professor of Social Studies and Art Education for ten years in Mexico City and a chemical coordinator for fifteen years at IBM.
-He is Maestro de Familia a Familia at NAMI SCC, a Member of the Office of Family Affairs of SCC Mental Health Department and chairman of the Mexican Cultural Diffusion Group.
-Juan has been active in NAMI for over thirteen years and is passionate about the work and help that NAMI provides for the Spanish Community.
-He firmly believes that education is a key role in the recovery process of individuals and their family members struggling with mental illness.
-Without the education that NAMI provides to the community, recovery would not be possible.
+Juan Perez holds a BA in Human Resource Administration from UNAM.
+He was a Professor of Social Studies and Art Education in Mexico City and a chemical coordinator at IBM.
+He is Maestro de Familia a Familia at NAMI-Santa Clara County, a Member of the Office of Family Affairs of the Santa Clara County Mental Health Department and chairman of the Mexican Cultural Diffusion Group.
+Juan is passionate about the help NAMI provides the Spanish-speaking community.

 Peter Newman, PhD, is an engineer in the high-tech industry designing the data plumbing devices that live inside data centers.
 He was diagnosed with bipolar disorder at the age of 17.
-He joined NAMI SCC in 2003 because of his own experience of the importance of education in overcoming mental illness and because of the limited availability of education in the healthcare system.
-He writes about his experience at lucidinterval.org.
+He joined NAMI-Santa Clara County in 2003 because of his own experience of the importance of education in overcoming mental illness and because of the limited availability of education in the healthcare system.
+Peter serves as Secretary on the Board.

-Leah Dansby Ezeoha has worked as a Program Manager for the County of Santa Clara’s Probation Department for the last 10 years.
-She manages Resource Services within the department, to ensure Probation Officers are kept abreast of all community based resources within the county.
-In 2008 Leah’s son was diagnosed with a serious mental illness, this prompted her to take the NAMI Family to Family class.
+Leah Dansby has worked as a Program Manager for Santa Clara County’s Probation Department for over ten years, managing Resource Services within the department.
+In 2008 Leah’s son was diagnosed with a serious mental illness, and this prompted her to take the Family-to-Family class.
 Leah continues to use the information she learned to advocate for her son and to teach others about the importance of advocacy.
-Leah is especially concerned about mental illness and the criminal justice system, she is focused on working to create legislation that will stop the criminalization of the mentally ill.